Tuition Fees at Umeå University

 The specific tuition fee levels vary depending on the course and programme.

 The tuition rates for most degree programmes and full-time studies range from SEK 90,000 to SEK 135,000 per year, depending on the field of study.

 Methods of Payment for tuition fees

-The first instalment of the tuition fee must be paid before your application for a residency permit can be approved
+The first instalment of the tuition fee must be paid before your application for a residence permit can be processed

 The Swedish Migration Board processes all the residence permit applications of non-EU/EEA citizens visiting Sweden.
 Per their protocol an application for residence permit for studies will not be processed if the first-installment tuition is not paid.